-The working group has recommended that all of the 39 applications receive some level of funding from the Heritage Grant Program.
-The recommended projects are attached to this report as Appendix A.
+The working group has recommended that all of the 39 applications receive at least some level of funding from the Heritage Grant Program.
+The recommended projects are attached to this report as Appendix A. These recommendations were endorsed by the Heritage Oakville Advisory Committee at the meeting on April 20, 2021.